Is it Normal to Feel Worse After a Chiropractor?

 - What possible reasons could there be for such a spike in soreness?

-As imperative as it is to understand the benefits of seeing of chiropractor, you should also understand common chiropractor risks and side effects.
+As imperative as it is to understand the benefits of chiropractic care, you should also understand common risks and side effects that can occur during your chiropractic treatment.